-Bounded by the Columbia River on the north, the Cascade Crest on the east, and the Mt.
+Bounded by the Columbia River on the north to near Viento, the Cascade Crest on the east, and the Mt.
 Hood forest boundary on the south and west.

 Zone 608- Central Oregon Cascades

 Represents the Willamette NF in its entirety along with interior high Cascade wilderness areas.